DominikFeret/cs-studies/README.md

 # CS Studies

-This repository contains various projects and assignments completed during my Computer Science degree at [Your University].
+This repository contains various projects and assignments completed during my Computer Science degree at the University of Gdańsk.

 ## Contents